-Horizon 7 is available in VMware Cloud on AWS, and it's unclear how the "new Managed Desktops service experience" will differ.
+Horizon 7 is available in VMware Cloud on AWS, and it's unclear how the " Managed Desktops service experience" will differ.
 Horizon 7 is dubbed a DaaS product, but according to a 2018 blog post by Cynthia Gallant, global segment leader for end user computing partners at AWS, it is "not a pure desktop-as-a-service solution."
 She said that while VMware manages the hardware and software-defined data centers, IT still has to deploy and manage Horizon 7 components internally.
-That differs from VMware's description of this new DaaS product, which is advertised as a fully-functioning desktop-as-a-service product.
+That differs from VMware's description of this DaaS product, which is advertised as a fully-functioning desktop-as-a-service product.

 VMware is not alone in its push toward DaaS.
 Microsoft and Citrix have also announced DaaS offerings that should be made generally available in the coming months.
 The sudden uptick in DaaS products may be driven more by vendors in search for a revenue stream than by user interest, according to Eric Klein, director of enterprise mobility and connected devices at VDC Research.

 Eric KleinDirector of enterprise mobility and connected devices, VDC Research

 "I've watched the DaaS market evolve and grow and it's something vendors are pushing harder than users," Klein said.
 "What's happened is some vendors are figuring out that the DaaS model can make more sense for specific use cases -- places like call centers -- and can help reduce IT labor and support costs."

 Forrester analyst David Johnson compared the slow adoption of DaaS to other as-a-service products.